-Lisette Rodriguez, CPA, is a director in the Audit Department at MBAF.
+Lisette Rodriguez, CPA, is a principal in the Audit Department at MBAF.
 Lisette has been in the public accounting profession since 2008.

 Lisette has been involved on numerous audits for entities in various industries such as aviation, financial institutions, health care, higher education, manufacturing, non-profit, real estate and construction, SEC public companies and others.
 She has experience with audits of employee benefit plans, federal and state single audits, program specific audits and preparation of a non-profits tax returns, including Form 990 and Form 990T.